ufz/ogs/web/content/docs/benchmarks/reactive-transport/wetland/Wetland/index.md

 The experimental system consists of a basin of 4.7 m in length, 1.2 m in width and 0.9 m in depth (Figure 1) filled with gravel and saturated with water.
 The domestic wastewater enters the system at a constant flow rate on the left side and leaves it via an overflow at the right side.

-The coupling of OGS-6 and IPhreeqc used in the simulation requires to include the transport of H$^+$--ions to adjust the compulsory charge balance computated by Phreeqc.
+The coupling of OGS-6 and IPhreeqc used in the simulation requires to include the transport of H$^+$--ions to adjust the compulsory charge balance computed by PHREEQC.
 The results obtained by OGS-6--IPhreeqc will be compared to the ones of OGS-5--IPhreeqc.

 ## Problem Description

 The scenario includes the transport of multiple solutes (i.e. organic molecules, ammonia, etc.) through a saturated media (during 20 days) involving a complex biokinetic reaction network.
-The 1D model domain is 4.7 m long, discretized into 94 line elements, including an influent (12 elements, 0.6 m) and an effluent zone (12 elements, 0.6m) (Figure 1).
+The 1D model domain is 4.7 m long, discretised into 94 line elements, including an influent (12 elements, 0.6 m) and an effluent zone (12 elements, 0.6m) (Figure 1).
 The domain is saturated at start--up with an initial hydrostatic pressure of ($p(t=0)=$ 8829 Pa).
 For the water mass influx a constant Neumann boundary condition (BC) is set at the left side ($g_{N,\text{in}}^p$).
 For the water efflux, a constant pressure is defined as boundary ($g_{D,\text{out}}^p$).